Projective completions of graded unipotent quotients: Statement of results

-\begin{rmk} We can also apply the results of this paper even to the Nagata counterexamples, which are linear actions of unipotent groups $U$ on projective space such that the corresponding $U$-invariants are not finitely generated \cite{Mukai}.
-In these examples the linear action extends to a linear action of an extension $\hat{U} = U \rtimes \GG_m$ by $\GG_m$ such that the action of $\GG_m$ by conjugation on the Lie algebra of $U$ has all its weights strictly positive, and $\stab_U(x) = \{e\}$ for generic $x$, so Theorem \ref{mainthm2} applies.
+\begin{rmk} We can apply the results of this paper even to the Nagata counterexamples, which are linear actions of unipotent groups $U$ on projective space such that the corresponding $U$-invariants are not finitely generated \cite{Mukai}.
+In these examples the linear action extends to a linear action of $\hat{U} = U \rtimes \GG_m$ where the action of $\GG_m$ by conjugation on the Lie algebra of $U$ has all its weights strictly positive, and $\stab_U(x) = \{e\}$ for generic $x \in Z_{\min}$, so Theorem \ref{mainthm2} applies.
 Thus the quotient $X \wenv U = \widehat{X \times \PP^1} \env \hU$ gives us a projective completion of a geometric quotient by $U$ of a $U$-invariant open subset of the projective space which can be determined by Hilbert--Mumford-like criteria and the explicit blow-up construction.
-Here the subalgebra of $\bigoplus_{k \geq 0} H^{0}(X,L^{\otimes k})^U$ consisting of the $U$-invariants on the projective space $X$ which extend to $\hU$-invariants on $X \times \PP^1$ (for an appropriate choice of linearisation) is finitely generated, even though the algebra $\bigoplus_{k \geq 0} H^{0}(X,L^{\otimes k})^U$ itself is not finitely generated. \end{rmk}
+Here the subalgebra of $\bigoplus_{k \geq 0} H^{0}(X,L^{\otimes k})^U$ consisting of the $U$-invariants on the projective space $X$ which extend to $\hU$-invariants on $X \times \PP^1$ (for an appropriate choice of linearisation; see Remark \ref{remnovember}) is finitely generated, even though the algebra $\bigoplus_{k \geq 0} H^{0}(X,L^{\otimes k})^U$ itself is not finitely generated. \end{rmk}